ksctl/docs/content/en/docs/Ksctl Cluster Mgt/stacks.md

 {{% alert title="Note on wasm category apps" color="info" %}}
-Only one of the app under the category `wasm` can be installed at a time we you might need to uninstall one to get another running
+Only one of the app under the category `Kwasm`, `SpinKube` can be installed at a time we you might need to uninstall one to get another running

 also the current implementation of the wasm catorgoty apps annotate all the nodes with kwasm as true
 {{% /alert %}}